How many hours per week do you spend on your salon’s Instagram?

 The 5 steps we’ll go through in detail are how you:

-1. Convert your beauty salon Instagram to a business account
+- Convert your salon Instagram to a business account

-But first, are you clear on what a salon Instagram bio is any the important role it plays?
+But first, are you clear on what an Instagram bio is and any important role it plays?

-Why You Need to Get Your Salon Instagram Bio Right
+Why You Need to Get Your Salon Bio Right

 I think you’re probably familiar with what an Instagram bio is.